keithlegg/virtual_SID/README.md

 Here is the pinout of my setup.

-SID        Atmega328

 RST NC
 02/CLK PC0
 R/W PC1
 CS PC2

 ADDR0 PB0
 ADDR1 PB1
 ADDR2 PB2
 ADDR3 PB3
 ADDR4 PB4

 PORTD will be my 8bit data bus when I get there.
 Because of the SID using 5 bit address, I mask off the top 3 most signifigant bits with a mask on PINB.
 (PINB & 0x1f );